 Final Exam

 The final exam accounts for 20% of your final grade.
 The final exam will be cumulative.
-The exam will cover material from the lectures, assignments, and class discussions.
-The final exam will NOT cover the content on case studies and will NOT cover any optional readings.
-The exam is a close-book exam.
+The exam will a case exam that relates to the topics discussed in the course.
+The final exam location will be announced later.